-"Other specify" fields were reviewed and upcoded into pre-coded response categories when appropriate.
+- "Other specify" fields were reviewed and upcoded into pre-coded response categories when appropriate.
 Upcoding was not done, however, in instances where it would change a routing sequence.
 For example, no upcoding was done for RE1 since physical structure of an SP's home was used to route SPs through subsequent questions.
-Persons who were coded 91 (other) in RE1 and asked to specify the type of structure in RE1a followed the same routing sequence as persons coded as living in a multi-unit building.

-- Two derived variables were created from coding FQ6a and FQ10a.
+Persons who were coded 91 (other) in RE1 and asked to specify the type of structure in RE1a followed the same routing sequence as persons coded as living in a multi-unit building. - Two derived variables were created from coding FQ6a and FQ10a.
 These variables, coded from other specify fields in the FQ, were used along with FQ6 and FQ10 to create a variable that indicates where in a facility the SP lived.
-This variable is used in nonresponse adjustment of the analytic (and replicate) weight(s) on the SP file (see Montaquila, Freedman, Spillman and Kasper, 2012, 2014a, 2014b for details).
-All variables are included on the SP file. - In a very limited number of cases in Round 1, "other specify" fields were used to add response codes to variables when a response occurred with enough frequency (and these added response codes are incorporated in later round instruments).
+This variable is used in nonresponse adjustment of the analytic (and replicate) weight(s) on the SP file (see technical papers

+#2, #6, #9, #10 on development of weights at each round: Montaquila, Freedman, Spillman and Kasper, 2012, 2014, 2015a, 2015b for details).
+All variables are included on the SP file.

+• In a very limited number of cases in Round 1, "other specify" fields were used to add response codes to variables when a response occurred with enough frequency (and these added response codes are incorporated in later round instruments).
 In these cases, the variables developed from the "other specify" fields are shown on the instrument.
 For example, in Round 1 MC15 asks about transportation to SP's regular doctor.
 Variables for walking, and home visit, were created from upcoding MC15a, other specify for how got to doctor.
 These response options were added to the instrument starting in Round 2.